The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek maleo = arm-hole + pherein to bear, referring to the stem continuing through the leaf sheath.

-The 13 species in this genus range from creeping mats to upright sub-shrubs.
-The fleshy, opposite leaves have a cylindrical to triangular cross section and slight basal fusion.
+The 13 species in this genus range from creeping succulent mat-forming plants to upright succulent sub-shrubs.
+The fleshy, opposite succulent leaves have a cylindrical to triangular cross section and slight basal fusion.
 Leaves may be up to 2 in long with a smooth and extremely waxy surface.
 Flowers may be yellow to orange, reds and reddish-purple.
 The yellow stamens are often bearded.

 Widely distributed from Namibia through Namaqualand to the South African Cape.
 M. Herrei from the cold climate of Fauresmith is said to be cold hardy.